EuroProofNet/europroofnet.github.io/_pages/WRQT/meeting.md

 ### Registration and Funding applications:
+* Application deadline: April 28, 2025
+* Notification:  May 4, 2025

 Participation at the WRQT 2025 is free, but registration is mandatory.
-To regsiter, please use the registration/funding application form below.
+To register, please use the (registration/funding application form)[https://docs.google.com/forms/d/e/1FAIpQLSe6uXqOorYKbeaSn_LfnVH6HHL_CeMX0UeqvOFNbAeWMy0OLw/viewform?usp=sf_link].

 The EuroProofNet COST action can provide funding for a limited amount of participants.
 If you would like the apply for funding, fill out the details for funding on the registration form (to appear), by the deadline.
 Before applying for funding see [reimbursement rules](../reimbursement-rules).

-Funding application form: to appear.

 Note that it is possible to arrive a few days before and leave a few days after the workshop but a maximum of 3.4 daily allowances will be reimbursed.

 Please contact the organisers if you have any problem during the application for funding process, including reluctance to use google forms.

 ### Program
 The following is a tentative combined program (subject to change).

 #### Day 1 - June 5, 2025
 | Time        | Session |
 | ----------- | ----------- |
 | 09:00-09:30 | Opening & Welcome |